 CANSail 3 / CANSail 4

 This is a double-handed course for sailors who have passed CANSail 2 and are ready to progress beyond the introductory levels.
-Usually the course is taught in the Club 420 and for safety it is recommended that students should weigh in excess of 100lbs before sailing this larger boat.
+The course is usually taught in the Club 420 and for safety it is recommended that students should weigh in excess of 100lbs before sailing this larger more complex boat.
 For lighter sailors it may be possible to complete this session in an RS Feva.
 To allow sufficient time to develop the skills needed to pass the intermediate levels, CANSail 3/4 courses are only offered as four week session.

 CANSail 5 / CANSail 6

 We do not offer CANSail 5 and CANSail 6 as learn to sail courses, by the time they have reached this standard most of our keen sailors have joined one of the race teams.
 In the race teams they work on attaining their sailing qualifications alongside training to race competitively.